medicinisto/instastart-identity-provider/README.md

 The automatic sample app deployment on heroku is broken.
-We need to use the old buildack heroku-16 to get it run.
+We need to use the old buildpack heroku-16 to get it run.
 This branch is a workaround:

 * create app on dashboard.layer.com
 * go to tool,click on start and follow the instructions